FrancessFractal/conllu/README.md

 #Token object
 The Token object is representative of the individual word.
 It is possible to split a token into separate parts, for example to rectify tokenization errors.
 It is also possible to merge tokens into a single token object.
 #MultiwordToken object
 The MultiwordToken object is specific to tokens composed of multiple semantic parts.
-It is composed of a parent, which is the full word found in the text; and of children, which are the semantically indipendent sub-parts.
+It is composed of a parent, which is the full word found in the text; and of children, which are the semantically independent sub-parts.
 The id of a multi-word token is simply the range of its children's ids.
 Children id's follow from the preceding tokens in the sentence.